roseswe/showscores/Readme.md

 ## Motivation

+### Version 1 and 2
 In SLES12 and SLES15 commands and their output changed, so a new simplified showscores was _invented_!  :sparkles:

 Original idea and script for older pacemaker versions (1.x) was done around 2009 by Dominik Klein.
 In the sub-directory **SLES11** you will find a slightly enhanced and adapted version of Dominik original idea that runs **only on SLES11** pacemaker clusters.

+### Version 3

+Added support for RHEL/MLS and derivates.
+Might need some additional work e.g. for rsc_defaults: resource-stickiness

 ## Requirements

 This `showscores` version will **not** run under SLES11 because there the standard (G)AWK version is too old (GNU AWK 3.1.8) to support multidimensional arrays (please use instead the `showscores` version found in the SLES11 sub-directory).
 On the other hand SLES11 is meanwhile End-Of-Support/End-Of-Life (EoS/EoL).

 It will run under SLES12SP5 = GNU AWK 4.1.8 (API: 1.0), SLES15SP2 = GNU AWK 4.1.0 (API: 1.0) and SLES15SP3/SP4/SP5/SP6 = GNU AWK 4.2.1 (API: 2.0)

+Version 3.x was tested with MLS7.9 (RHEL 7.9), so showscores should also work on RHEL9 and RHEL10.
+> resource-stickiness and migration-threshold may require a rewrite

 ## Example Output SLES15, 2 node cluster